 We and certain of our international subsidiaries were borrowers under the 2017 Credit Agreement.
 The 2017 Credit Agreement provided for an \$800.0 million revolving multicurrency credit facility and a \$300.0 million term loan.
-As described above, on February 11, 2019, proceeds from borrowings under the 2019 Credit Agreement were used to pay the obligations outstanding under the 2017 Credit Agreement.
+On February 11, 2019, proceeds from borrowings under the 2019 Credit Agreement were used to pay the obligations outstanding under the 2017 Credit Agreement.